juspay/todo-app/tutorial/nixify/1_nix_flake.md

 # Nixify your haskell project

 The purpose of this blog posts series is to simplify Haskell development workflow for you.
-In this post we will introduce Nix as solution to this.
+In this post we will introduce [Nix](https://nixos.org/) as solution to this.
 Nix is a powerful package manager and build system that provides reproducible and declarative development environment.
-We will utilize [Nix flakes](https://nixos.wiki/wiki/Flakes) [^flakes] to declaratively configure this environment.
+We will utilize [Nix flakes](https://nixos.wiki/wiki/Flakes) [^flakes] to declaratively configure this environment[^pkg].
 If you're unfamiliar with Nix, we have [a quick introduction](https://haskell.flake.page/nix-rapid) available to help you get started quickly or you can take your time and explore it at [Zero to Nix](https://zero-to-nix.com).
 A basic understanding of the Nix expression language is assumed.
 Throughout the series, we will utilize a simple Haskell app called [todo-app](https://github.com/juspay/todo-app/tree/903c769d4bda0a8028fe3775415e9bdf29d80555) to illustrate how to build a Haskell project and automatically manage runtime dependencies such as databases (ie., [postgres](https://www.postgresql.org)) and and other services (here, we use [postgREST](https://postgrest.org/en/stable)), eliminating the need for any manual onboarding setup.
 This will allow us to highlight the advantages of using Nix.
 [^flakes]: We strongly recommend flakes for anyone getting started with Nix.
 Flakes is production read despite being marked as experimental.
+[^pkg]: The Haskell infrastructure in [nixpkgs](https://github.com/nixos/nixpkgs) is the simplest way to get started with Nixifying a Haskell project.
+There are also other approaches (like [haskell.nix](https://github.com/input-output-hk/haskell.nix), [stacklock2nix](https://github.com/cdepillabout/stacklock2nix)).
+Later in the blog post series, we'll explore [haskell-flake](https://github.com/srid/haskell-flake) which builds on top of the Haskell infrastructure in nixpkgs
 ## Why Nixify?

 Why use Nix to develop a Haskell project rather than something like Stack or GHCup?